Stafford Northcote, 1st Earl of Iddesleigh

-Stafford Henry Northcote, 1st Earl of Iddesleigh (27 October 1818 – 12 January 1887), known as Sir Stafford Northcote, 8th Baronet from 1851 to 1885, was a British Conservative politician.
+Stafford Henry Northcote, 1st Earl of Iddesleigh (/ˈnɔːrθkət/ NORTH-kət, 27 October 1818 – 12 January 1887), known as Sir Stafford Northcote, 8th Baronet, from 1851 to 1885, was a British Conservative politician.
 He was Chancellor of the Exchequer between 1874 and 1880, First Lord of the Treasury between 1885 and 1886 and as Foreign Secretary between 1886 and 1887.

 According to Nigel Keohane, historians have portrayed him "as a man who fell short of the ultimate achievement of being prime minister largely because of personal weakness, and lack of political virility and drive."

 Background and education

-Northcote (pronounced "Northcut") was born at Portland Place, Marylebone, London, on 27 October 1818.
+Northcote was born at Portland Place, Marylebone, London, on 27 October 1818.
 He was the eldest son of Henry Stafford Northcote (1792–1850), eldest son of Sir Stafford Henry Northcote, 7th Baronet and Jacquetta Baring, a member of the Baring family.
 His mother was Agnes Mary (died 1840), daughter of Thomas Cockburn of the famed Cockburn of Henderland family and Henrietta Colebrooke, natural daughter of Robert Colebrooke, MP.
 His paternal Northcote ancestors had long been settled in Devon, tracing their descent from Galfridas de Nordcote who settled there in 1103.
 The family home was situated at Pynes House northwest of Exeter.
 Northcote was educated at Eton and Balliol College, Oxford and was called to the bar, Inner Temple, in 1847.